Harry Humphry Mellon: Job Order Contracting history

 After about two years of testing and a final evaluation, the Army made the decision to make Job Order Contracting available to all.
 They moved the contracting authority away from the Corps of Engineers and back to local contracting.
 By now the Army recognized the value of the process.
 The Federal Acquisition Regulation was amended to define and legitimize the process, and include some restrictions.
 Job Order Contracting, SABER, and WOC are now institutionalized in the Army, Air Force and Navy.

-Retirement from The Army
+Army retirement

 Mellon retired from the Army in July 1986 and joined one of the largest Architectural, Engineering and Constructions firms in the nation, CRSS (Caudill Rowlett Scott Sirrine).
 As he managed one of several design offices for CRSS, he saw the process that his team developed in Huntsville, to manage the production of price books for Job Order Contracting, begin to erode.
 By 1990, the Army lost the ability to generate a Job Order Contracting unit price book.
 Installations began to look to private companies for alternative solutions to their need for a unit price book.